-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
-Each thread must contain a 500 – 750 word discussion of a key topic related to the week’s issues in relation to a chosen policy topic and (3) of the weekly annotated bibliographic entries.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.
+Each thread must contain a 500 – 750 word discussion of a key topic related to the week’s issues in relation to a chosen policy topic in current APA format and (3) of the weekly annotated bibliographic entries.
 Each thread must contain a minimum of 7 scholarly sources and include at least 1 Scripture reference.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
-Each reply must be 200 – 250 words and include at least 1 reference to course readings/research and 1 Scripture reference (where applicable).
+Each reply must be 200 – 250 words in current APA format and include at least 1 reference to Learn materials/research and 1 Scripture reference (where applicable).
 Each reply post must be unique; posting the same reply in two places is not sufficient and may be treated as a form of academic misconduct.

 Each week, the student will create an annotated bibliography on books, journal articles, or policy memos related to the topic for the week.
-Each week’s bibliography will include 7 – 8 entries, headed by a complete bibliographic citation for the work in current Turabian Author-Date format, followed by a one-paragraph annotation (50 – 100 words).
+Each week’s bibliography will include 7 – 8 entries, headed by a complete bibliographic citation for the work in current APA format, followed by a one-paragraph annotation (50 – 100 words).
 Each annotated bibliography must contain at least 1 book and 3 scholarly articles.

-The student will craft a 15 – 20 page (4000 – 5000 word) research paper in current Turabian Author-Date format that focuses on an American education policy topic of their choice.
+The student will craft a 15 – 20 page (4000 – 5000 word) research paper in current APA format that focuses on an American education policy topic of their choice.
 The paper must include at least 25 references and at least 1 Scripture reference.

-The student will combine all of their annotated bibliographic entries from Modules 1 – 7 into a single, alphabetically organized Annotated Bibliography.
-The bibliography must contain 60 annotations in current Turabian Author-Date format; 7 – 8 of the entries must be related to the topics presented in Module 8.
+The student will combine all of their annotated bibliographic entries from Module: Weeks 1 – 7 into a single, alphabetically organized Annotated Bibliography.
+The bibliography must contain 60 annotations in current APA format; 7 – 8 of the entries must be related to the topics presented in Module 8: Week 8.